 Some find making a roll cake daunting but we show you how to do it like a pro.
 Go ahead, impress that peanut butter lover in your life with this awesome but easy peanut butter roll recipe.

 A jelly roll is a classic cake.
-Now take it up a notch with this peanut butter filling!
+Now PB wants his turn with this gorgeous peanut butter filling!
+Serves 8.

 Make it your own signature cake by how you serve it.

 Here are some ideas for toppings:

 - keep it classic by sprinkling it with icing sugar

 - banana slices, chopped peanuts, whipped cream and chocolate drizzle

 - chocolate glaze with Reese’s Peanut Butter Cups cut in half (line up so one per slice) or chopped & sprinkled on top

 - ganache and chopped peanuts

 Here are some twists: